AYUSH-2004/AYUSH-2004/README.md

 ---

 ### 🔭 Projects
-- 🧠 **PicoC Interpreter** – A mini C interpreter with AST visualization.
+- 🧠 **Small C Interpreter** – A mini C interpreter for evaluating c code and c style expression using concept of Compiler design  with AST visualization.
 - 🧩 **Sudoku Validator Web App** – Frontend + Flask + C++ validator integration using multithreading.

 ---